Cost to Ship a Car Overseas: | How Much Does It Really Cost?

 Moving can be stressful and expensive, especially involving seemingly impossible things like hauling cars overseas.
-However, the expense is less when you consider the cost of buying or renting a new car from your new home.
-Let's assume that the point of origin is from the US to keep matters simple and easy to calculate.
+However, the expense is less when considering the cost of buying or renting a car in your new home.
+To keep matters simple and easy to calculate, let's assume that the point of origin is from the US.

 Calculating the cost of relocating overseas may be a little tricky.
-Still, you can make it easy by making a list of things to get an accurate idea of the cost of shipping your car overseas, and the list will also help you be prepared for otherwise unexpected expenses.
-The following points can be tabulated as a list so that you do not miss out on anything and keep it with you until the car is safely handed over.
+Still, you can make it easy by making a list of things to get an accurate idea of the cost of shipping your car overseas.
+The list will also help you be prepared for otherwise unexpected expenses.
+The following points can be tabulated as a list so that you do not miss out on anything and can keep it with you until the car is safely handed over.

 Things to be taken into consideration while calculating the cost to ship a vehicle overseas are:

 - Condition of the Car - When the car is running, you can lower the expenses by not having to use a truck to haul it to the ship and back again onto land.
-If the car has to be in drivable condition for transit, add the amount you will have to pay for repairs and servicing.
-Non-operational vehicles will cost you more for loading and unloading from the ship as you might need to hire trucks.
+If the car has to be in a drivable condition for transit, add the amount you must pay for repairs and servicing.
+Non-operational vehicles will cost you more for loading and unloading from the ship, as you might need to hire trucks.
 Most of the time, movers use a Ro-Ro method where the car will be rolled onto the haul and again rolled off, which decreases the cost significantly as you do not need any special equipment for this method.

 - While on the ship

-- From the hauling terminal till the destination
+- From the hauling terminal to the destination

-Some companies will deliver only from port-to-port and not door-to-door, with a significantly lower cost.
+Some companies will deliver only from port to port and not door to door, with a significantly lower cost.
 Choose the latter if you can transport the car to the port and have arranged relocation from the destination port.
-If your car is in good running condition, all you will have to pay for is gas until you get it to the terminal and from the port to your new home.
+If your car is in good running condition, all you must pay for is gas until you get it to the terminal and from the port to your new home.
 Otherwise, it is best to let the moving company handle the hauling.

 Car Transporters